IngridAtMicrosoft/DocsContent/singlesource/v1/media-events.md

 # Media Events

-Media events can be used to stream live media to a media stream.
+Media events are used to stream live media to a media stream resource.

 ## Creating a media event